Daniel-KM/Omeka-S-module-BulkEdit/README.md

 ### Replace value of a property directly or via regex

-Fill fields "Replace" and "By", specify the type of replacement (raw or regex), then select the properties to update.
+Fill fields "Replace" and "By", specify the type of replacement (simple, html or regex), then select the properties to update.

+The mode "html" means that the original string will be checked as raw string and as html encoded string too.
+For example, string `café` will be checked with `café` and `caf&eacute;`).
+Be careful when simple characters are mixed with entities, it may be difficult to replace all strings.
+The replacement string is used unchanged, so it is recommended to use entities for it too.

 ### Remove the literal value of a property